dianadragu/CambridgeEnglishTest/README.md

 ## Credits

 All test questions and exercises are sourced from Cambridge Assessment English.
 This project is for educational purposes only.
-I am not affiliated with Cambridge; I have only implemented the
+I am not affiliated with Cambridge.